Thomasporta/thomasporta.github.io/aboutme.md

   <li>Python</li>
 </ul>

 I have experience coding gameplay mechanics and systems for games.
-I also code shaders in both HLSL/CG or use shader graphs.
+I also code shaders in HLSL/CG and am comfortable using shader graphs.
 I can do both post processing and standard per-object shaders.